 => Comparison of Aircraft, usage: highest to lowest

-A weighted average rating is calculated for the world fleet of passenger aircraft (based on about 78% of the number of aircraft flying): 0.2569.
+A weighted average rating is calculated for the world fleet of passenger aircraft (based on about 78% of the number of aircraft flying): 0.2569 (equivalent to an OVERALL RATING of 7.43).
 This is a "B" on the rating scale.

 This (quite good) world fleet rating can be explained by the rating of the most used aircraft types: